Cars

 World Championship program.
 Here is the

-cover, then unlike the crewcut and shaved heads of the 2000's, some hairy shaggy "villains" peering out of the driver lineup: Ten
+cover, and some long-haired "villains" peering out of the driver lineup: Ten

 Drivers, and the other ten.
 Lastly, the 1977 program's centre